rinrab/artifact-cleanup/README.md

-# Simple tool to delete all GitHub Artifacts
+# Simple tool for deleting all GitHub Artifacts from repository

 ## Usage